Landau11th/GOAT-Framework/README.md

 -Previously added inner product for block vectors.
 Only work for real/Hermitian vectors -Plan to add Monte Carlo related functions
 -Going to have a Metropolis and Ising model, together with several RNG in C++ style.
--May update the objects in an aggregation manner.
+-May update the RNG objects in an aggregation manner